 Ichigo narrowly avoided suffering the same fate in the anime, but she did deliver the final blow to him.

 The epilogue was much better in the manga, if you ask me.
-The anime’s absolute end just made very little sense.
+The anime’s absolute end made very little sense.
 The girls gather at the cafe for no reason.
 It’s suddenly right as a new enemy is attacking somehow.
 Their powers have suddenly returned right then, even if we physically saw Ichigo’s cat leave her (which doesn’t happen in the manga, by the way.
-She just de-transforms) Shirogane and Akasaka have no guilt over throwing the girls back into Mew duty even when he promised they’d live a normal life afterwards.
-And we don’t learn who or what this new threat is, especially considering the main and only threat they were created for was the aliens and Deep Blue.
+She just de-transforms) and Shirogane and Akasaka have no guilt over throwing the girls back into Mew duty even when they promised they’d live a normal life afterwards.
+We don’t learn who or what this new threat is, especially considering the main and only threat they were created for was the aliens and Deep Blue.
 And we never will learn who it is because the anime never got a sequel.

 In the manga, it doesn’t make a whole lot of sense for Aoyama to suddenly study abroad and leave Ichigo behind, but the wedding was really sweet.
 The little bit at the end where we catch a glimpse of Berry and we see that Ichigo’s cat powers are still present was enough of a cliffhanger to want to continue on to the sequel, Tokyo Mew Mew A La Mode.
 Being fair, Shirogane said their powers would disappear once they weren’t needed anymore, not that the Mew Aqua had any hand in it.
 So her gaining her ears and tail again is both a nice nod that she’s still a Mew while subtly indicating that a new threat might be around the corner.